We are very happy to help you arrange your wedding here at Holy Trinity Church, Langdale.

 There is a strong local bell-ringing tradition and a band of six bell-ringers can usually be mustered to herald the bride for half an hour before the service begins and also as the party leaves the church for another 20 minutes.
 This can be arranged through Graham Stirrup, the Tower Captain, for further information. email@example.com / (015394) 37216.

 Order of service

 The marriage Vows and Registration and one Bible reading are essential, but apart from that: choice of hymns/songs, readings etc. is entirely up to the couple.
 Most people make up their own orders of service in consultation with the vicar, and either home-print it or have it done professionally.
 A selection of previous orders of service are available if you would like some ideas.

 We are required to charge a statutory fee for the wedding and the publication of Banns.
 The fee is split equally between the local parish and the Carlisle Diocese.
 We normally put out a plate at the back of the church during Wedding Services for attendees to donate to the church on their way out if they so wish.
-For a Blessing of Marriage, we ask for a donation equivalent to half of that of the marriage fees.
-For the upkeep of the church there is a retiring collection.
+For a Blessing of Marriage, we ask for a donation towards the upkeep of the church.

 The current (2023) fees are: